Inspect Your Class in the ABAP Debugger

 -

-Open your service binding,
+Open your service binding and choose Preview.

 Log in using your ABAP Environment user and password.